2007 Ford Freestar Reviews

-Standard tires measure 16 inches in diameter, but 17-inch tires on aluminum wheels are optional.
+Standard wheels measure 16 inches in diameter, but 17-inch tires on alloy wheels are optional.
 Measuring 201 inches long overall, the Freestar rides a 120.8-inch wheelbase.
+Self-sealing tires and a power liftgate are optional.

 Under the Hood

-A 193-horsepower, 3.9-liter V-6 is standard in S, SE and SES models.
+A 194-horsepower, 3.9-liter V-6 is standard in the SE model.
 A 4.2-liter V-6 in the SEL and Limited generates 201 hp and 263 pounds-feet of torque.
-Both engines team with a four-speed-automatic transmission.
+Both engines team with a four-speed automatic transmission.

 Like its Windstar predecessor, the Freestar seems a little more trucklike than most minivans.
 When parking, this minivan seems unusually wide.

 Performance with the 4.2-liter V-6 is energetic, and the automatic transmission yields prompt, smooth shifts.
 Moderate engine noise during acceleration is present.
-The Freestar is fairly easy to drive, and it maneuvers with acceptable agility.
+The Freestar is fairly easy to drive and maneuvers with acceptable agility.
 The ride is sufficiently smooth on good surfaces.

 The seat bottoms are short but offer good support.
 Front headroom is abundant, and elbowroom is adequate.
 Second-row occupants get plenty of space when bucket seats are installed.
 Squeezing into the third row isn't too difficult.